ryancoppa/puente-data-collection/README.md

 # About this project

-This is a Surveying Mobile Application for integrating Ionic 3, Angular 2+ and Parse Server.
+This is a Surveying Mobile Application that integrates Ionic 3, Angular 2+ and Parse Server.
 It's being used for community development data collection and assessment in the Dominican Republic.

 # Libraries